newamericafoundation/digi_survey_assure/docs/005-installation.md

 #### A Note About Your Wallet's Balance

 You will need to manually manage your wallet and ensure that it always has an acceptable balance (Survey Assure does not do this for you).
-Failure to do so will result in rejected blockchain requests.
+Failure to do so will result in rejected Blockchain requests.
 Please see the "Estimating Blockchain Costs" section for a general guide on anticipated costs.

 #### Metamask